leila-alderman/leila-alderman.github.io/_posts/2019-02-01-Ruby-Tutorial:-Tic-Tac-Toe-Part-1.md

+---
+layout: post
+title: Ruby TDD Tutorial: Tic-Tac-Toe Part 1
+---

-# Ruby TDD Tutorial: Tic-Tac-Toe
+# Ruby TDD Tutorial: Tic-Tac-Toe Part 1

 This tutorial walks through how to write a game of [tic-tac-toe](https://en.wikipedia.org/wiki/Tic-tac-toe) that can be played in the terminal using the principles of [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) (TDD), specifically using [RSpec](https://semaphoreci.com/community/tutorials/getting-started-with-rspec).